All Episodes

 Yes, hi.

-Brad, years ago you wrote an introduction to a book written by Paul Twitchell called In My Soul I Am Free.
+Brad, years ago, you wrote an introduction to a book written by Paul Twitchell called In My Soul, I Am Free.

 And for the listeners who don't know, Paul Twitchell is an out-of-body traveler, a la Robert Monroe.

-And I was wondering, since Paul Twitchell left the physical plane I believe was around 1971.
+And I was wondering, since Paul Twitchell left the physical plane, I believe it was around 1971, if you could share some of your experiences with him.

-I have heard incredible things about this man who I even heard that was able to change
+I have heard incredible things about this man who I even heard was able to change the local weather according to his wishes and several other phenomenal stories.

 Well, I guess you know from reading the introduction, I was present one of those times when he changed the weather.